 Citizens of the EU, including the UK, require no visa to enter, stay or work in Italy.
 Italy is part of the Schengen agreement and citizens of those countries will not require any visa to arrive, stay or work here.
 Citizens of most other countries will have to apply for a specific Schengen visa which allows you to visit any of the countries in the Schengen zone, including Germany, Austria, Belgium, Denmark, Finland, France, Iceland, Italy, Greece, Luxembourg, the Netherlands, Norway, Portugal, Spain and Sweden for up to 90 days.

-There are no recommended vaccinations for visiting Italy, but it is still strongly recommended that all travellers are up to date with their routine vaccinations including tetanus and polio.
+There are no recommended vaccinations for visiting Italy, but it is still strongly recommended that all travellers are up to date with their routine vaccinations including any boosters.

 All EU and UK citizens are entitled to free healthcare in Italy thanks to reciprocal arrangements, but will still need an EHIC card to access it.
 Everyone else should ensure that they have adequate insurance as any medical treatment outside immediate emergency trauma care will come at a very high cost.